 Please don't use them with raw meat and fish for safety reasons.
-Highly acidic fruits and vegetables are also a no-no as the acid could destroy the wrap.
+Highly acidic food items are also a no-no as the acid could destroy the wrap.
 We also don't recommend using it in direct contact with butter and anything that's buttered.
-When in doubt, use a container instead to prevent direct contact, then cover said container with your beeswax wrap.
+When in doubt, use a container instead to prevent direct contact, then cover the container with your beeswax wrap.

 Why are there pigments on my wrap?